-- (1) As of December 31, 2023, the Company's guarantee notes received from the contractors and customers amounted to \$4,275,490 thousand. - (2) As of December 31, 2023, the Company guarantee notes issued by the Company to landlords amounted to \$146,215 thousand. - (3) As of December 31, 2023, the contracts the Company signed for the pre-sale of properties with customers amounted to \$17,721,030 thousand (tax included), and \$1,809,164 thousand (tax included) has been received according to the contract term and conditions. - (4) As of December 31, 2023, the total price of the contracts on the sale of the remaining housing units that The Company has signed with such units not handed over is \$1,278,360 thousand, and the payments received as per the contracts amounted to \$326,493 thousand. - (5) As of December 31, 2023, The Company signed material and construction contracts with contractors in the amount of \$9,638,824 thousand, of which \$6,226,983 thousand was unpaid.

-- (6) As of December 31, 2023, the total price of the land purchase contracts that The Company has signed with the ownership of the land not yet transferred in the amount of \$118,141 thousand, of which \$81,858 thousand was unpaid. - (7) The Company has recognized a penalty for breach of contract in property sales in the amount of NT\$14,048 thousand.
-In 2023, the buyer filed a lawsuit at the Shilin District Court, requesting the court to reduce this penalty to NT\$0 and further requesting the Company to refund the interest on the prepaid property payments; accordingly, the claim against the Company amounted to NT\$18,970 thousand.
-As of the reporting date of these financial statements, the case is still being heard in court.

-10. Losses due to major disasters
+- (1) As of December 31, 2024, the Company's guarantee notes received from the contractors and customers amounted to \$4,066,593 thousand. - (2) As of December 31, 2024, the contracts signed by Company for the pre-sale of properties with customers amounted to \$22,183,970 thousand (tax included), and \$3,488,400 thousand (tax included) has been received according to the contract term and conditions. - (3) As of December 31, 2024, the total price of the contracts on the sale of the remaining housing units that the Company has signed with such units not handed over is \$221,160 thousand, and the payments received as per the contracts amounted to \$56,600 thousand. - (4) As of December 31, 2024, the Company signed material and construction contracts with contractors in the amount of \$11,625,397 thousand, of which \$5,290,419 thousand was unpaid. - (5) As of December 31, 2024, the total price of the land purchase contracts that the Company has signed with the ownership of the land not yet transferred in the amount of \$334,093 thousand, of which \$230,689 thousand was unpaid. - (6) Due to real estate sales, the Company confiscated penalty fees in the amount of NT\$14,048 thousand as per the contract.
+In 2023, the buyer filed a lawsuit with the Shilin District Court, seeking a refund of the excess penalty fees and petitioning the court to reduce the confiscated penalty fees to zero, and to order the Company to return the interest on the prepaid real estate payments.
+Consequently, the buyer claimed that the Company shall pay them NT\$18,970 thousand.
+On August 15, 2024, the court dismissed the plaintiff's claim, and on September 13, 2024, the counterparty filed an appeal.
+On March 3, 2025, a mediation was conducted by the Taiwan High Court, resulting in an agreement between both parties.
+The Company is willing to pay the buyer NT\$4,000 thousand before May 29, 2025, and the buyer waives all other claims.
+Since these potential matters are contingent upon the mediation being established afterward and confirming our company's current obligations, the Company will estimate the amount to be paid under this mediation afterward. - 10.
+Losses due to major disasters